Teikane/anisongDB/docs/index.rst

 games, and doujin music.
 Maybe more in the future.

 Some features that are currently planned
-- simple search by track or artist
+- simple search by track, artist, album
 - easy to add new tracks